 1983 Opening night for Marilyn: An American Fable, a rock opera about the life of movie star Marilyn Monroe.
 Despite a team of ten songwriters working on the score, the show manages just 17 performances at the Minskoff Theatre.
 Alyson Reed played Norma Jean/Marilyn.

-1990 James Clavell's best-selling novel Shogun, the Musical becomes an unsuccessful musical, debuting tonight at the Marquis Theatre.
-The Paul Chihara-John Driver show, with elaborate costumes and sets, stars Philip Casnoff.
+1990 James Clavell's best-selling novel "Shogun" becomes an unsuccessful musical, debuting tonight at the Marquis Theatre.
+Paul Chihara and John Driver's Shogun, the Musical, with elaborate costumes and sets, stars Philip Casnoff.
 "Pillowing" is the only song in a Broadway musical this season in praise of sexual toys: "It never tires of women like a lazy, jaded man."

 2001 A memorably starry benefit concert of Dreamgirls features performances by Audra McDonald, Heather Headley and Lillias White as the title characters, along with Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Tamara Tunie, Darius de Haas, Norm Lewis and Billy Porter.

 2002 Without an understudy and up a creek due to the illness of the lead actress (Misty Cotton) in its staging of The Spitfire Grill, the Laguna Playhouse in California puts out an all-points bulletin to find a replacement to star in its three week-old production.
 New York composer James Valcq gets a frantic request from California: Are any Percys from recent regional productions willing and able to jump into the production?
 Valcq has the answer: New York actress Kathryn Blake, who was nominated for a 2002 Carbonell Award for her performance in the Florida Stage production.
 She jets to California and jumps back into the role for the rest of the run.